julianchurchill/incremental-space-explorer/README.md

 ## TODO

+- ... add some styling to the theme to make the text and buttons look better
+- ✅add research spend to increase research rate
-- ...
-Add research state that auto-increments with time
+- ✅add research state that auto-increments with time
-- ✅ Add tick counter to state
+- ✅add tick counter to state